addisalemseifu/Tood_List/README.md

 # 📖 Portfolio<a name="about-project"></a>

-> This is a refactoring project wich we refactor the awesome book projec with ES6 tags and used modules.
+This is the secound part of Todo Lis project configured with modules and all Es6 sintaxes amd webpack.

 ## 🛠 Built With <a name="built-with"></a>